LinasJurkauskas/Wizard-card-game/README.md

 * wizard card is most powerful.
 The first player to place wizard card always wins the round.
 * fool card is the least powerful.
 The first player to place fool card always looses the round.
-* regular card works based on their numerical value (i.e. red fighter 3 < red captain 7) More info can be found [here](https://en.wikipedia.org/wiki/Wizard_(card_game))
+* regular card works based on their numerical value (i.e. red fighter 3 < red captain 7)

-#There is 1 human player and 2-5 CPU players.
-#The game is divided in sessions.
-Each session increases the number of cards in hand and therefore rounds.
+* The game is divided in sessions (called rounds in original documentation).
+* First session gives each player one card in hand -> 1 round.
+* Next session gives two cards and so forth until all the deck is distributed among players.
-#Before the start of each session players are asked how many rounds they expect to win.
+* Before the start of each session players are asked how many rounds they expect to win.
-#First session has players 1 card in hand -> 1 round.
-Next session 2 and so forth until all the deck is distributed among players.
-#Key to win the game is to correctly predict how many rounds you can win in session.
+* `Key to win the game is to correctly predict how many rounds you can win in session.`
-#During round each player must place 1 card of their hand (complying with the card placing rules).
-Highest value card wins the round.
+* During round each player must place 1 card of their hand (complying with the card placing rules).
-#After each session the score is calculated and updated.
-#highest total score at the end of the game wins!
+* `Highest value card wins the round.`
+More info can be found [here](https://en.wikipedia.org/wiki/Wizard_(card_game)).

+## Code mechanics
+* 1 human player.
+* Human player can choose between 2-5 computer opponents.

 #--------------------------------------------------------------------------------------------------------------------------------------------
 #Starting variables:
 #cards - Full list of all cards that are used in deck